apache/mesos/docs/authorization.md

   be `payroll-framework`; this principal represents the trusted identity of the framework.
 * The framework now sends a registration message to the master.
-This message includes a `FrameworkInfo` object containing a `principal` and a `role`; in this case, it will use the role `accounting`.
+This message includes a `FrameworkInfo` object containing a `principal` and `roles`; in this case, it will use a single role named `accounting`.
 The principal in this message must be `payroll-framework`, to match the one used by the framework for authentication.
 * The master consults the local authorizer, which in turn looks through its ACLs to see if it has a `RegisterFramework` ACL which authorizes the principal `payroll-framework` to register with the `accounting` role.
 It does find such an ACL, the framework registers successfully.
-Now that the framework belongs to the `accounting` role, any [weights](roles.md), [reservations](reservation.md), [persistent volumes](persistent-volume.md), or [quota](quota.md) associated with the accounting department's role will apply.
+Now that the framework is subscribed to the `accounting` role, any [weights](weights.md), [reservations](reservation.md), [persistent volumes](persistent-volume.md), or [quota](quota.md) associated with the accounting department's role will apply when allocating resources to this role within the framework.
 This allows operators to control the resource consumption of this department.
 * Suppose the framework has created a persistent volume on an agent which it now wishes to destroy.
 The framework sends an `ACCEPT` call containing an offer operation which will `DESTROY` the persistent volume.